Qiskit/qiskit-addon-cutting/docs/circuit_cutting/explanation/index.rst

 Key terms
 -----------------
-* subcircuits: The set of circuits resulting from cutting gates in a :class:`QuantumCircuit` and then separating the disconnected qubit subsets into smaller circuits.
-These circuits contain :class:`SingleQubitQPDGate`\ s and will be used to instantiate each unique subexperiment.
+* subcircuits: The set of circuits resulting from cutting gates in a :class:`~qiskit.circuit.QuantumCircuit` and then separating the disconnected qubit subsets into smaller circuits.
+These circuits contain :class:`.SingleQubitQPDGate`\ s and will be used to instantiate each unique subexperiment.

 * subexperiments: A term used to describe the unique circuit samples associated with a subcircuit.
-These circuits have had their :class:`BaseQPDGate`\ s decomposed into local Qiskit gates and measurements.
+These circuits have had their :class:`.BaseQPDGate`\ s decomposed into local Qiskit gates and measurements.
 Subexperiments are the circuits sent to the backend for execution.

-* decompose: We try to honor the Qiskit notion of "decompose" in the documentation and API, which loosely means transforming a gate into a less-abstracted representation. *Occasionally*, we may use the term "decompose" to refer to the act of inserting :class:`BaseQPDGate` instances into quantum circuits as "decomposing" a gate or wire; however, we try to use terms like "partition" and "cut" when referring to this to avoid ambiguity with Qiskit language.
+* decompose: We try to honor the Qiskit notion of "decompose" in the documentation and API, which loosely means transforming a gate into a less-abstracted representation. *Occasionally*, we may use the term "decompose" to refer to the act of inserting :class:`.BaseQPDGate` instances into quantum circuits as "decomposing" a gate or wire; however, we try to use terms like "partition" and "cut" when referring to this to avoid ambiguity with Qiskit language.

 Circuit cutting as a quasiprobability decomposition (QPD)
 ---------------------------------------------------------